 - Callable or redeemable feature gives the issuer the right to call or redeem the debt before its stated maturity.
-Generally, this feature is exercised if interest rates have decreased since the bond was issued - Standard call features Provincial bonds are usually callable at par plus accrued interest.
-Most corporate bonds are issued with the Canada yield call feature which means that the issuer can call the bonds at the greater of par value or a price based on the yield of an equivalent Government of Canada (GOC) bond plus a yield spread - Extendible bonds allow the investor the option to extend the maturity at the same or a slightly higher rate of interest - Retractable bonds allow the investor the option to receive principal back prior to the stated maturity date
+Generally, this feature is exercised if interest rates have decreased since the bond was issued - Standard call features the call price is usually set higher than the par value of the bond.
+Provincial bonds are usually callable at 100 plus accrued interest.
+The period before the first possible call date is the call protection period - Extendible bonds allow the investor the option to extend the maturity at the same or a slightly higher rate of interest - Retractable bonds allow the investor the option to receive principal back prior to the stated maturity date